yiisoft/validator/docs/guide/conditional-validation.md

 ## `when`

-`when` provides the option to apply the rule dependent on a condition.
-A callable result determines if the rule will be skipped.
+`when` provides the option to apply the rule depending on a condition of the provided callable.
+A callable's result determines if the rule will be skipped.
 The signature of the function is the following:

 ```php
 function (mixed $value, ValidationContext $context): bool;